 Transformation Integration Process (TIP)

-A structured depth work process practiced inside everyday life, where the pattern is active.
+A structured depth work process practiced in everyday life, where the pattern is active.

 Most inner work creates insight away from the moment.
 A TIP unpacks integration inside the moment.